 Hello!
 I’m Casey

-Product Designer with 6 years of experience across fintech and consumer products.
+Senior Product Designer with 6 years of experience across fintech and consumer products.
 Currently at Ria Money Transfer, designing onboarding, authentication, and cross-border transactions.
-Lately, I've been vibe-coding :D
+Previously, I worked at digital agencies and studied HCI at Berkeley.

 Moving through memory